SeanKilleen/seankilleen.github.io/_posts/2024-02-04-my-current-approach-to-software-delivery.md

 Some of these principles are in natural tension with each other.
 It's bound to happen.

 When I hit a conflict between these things, I try to think: What is best for the people on my team who are involved?
 What's best for the people in our organization?
 Usually that helps clarify the right choice/action.
 People make up a company; we have to be people and look out for each other first & foremost.

+## That's a Wrap!

+I may update this post soon as I inevitably think of something I left off, but: what are some things you expected to see but didn't?
+Sound off in the comments!